We receive your report and score from Equifax once a month.

 If the lender or Equifax agree that the information is inaccurate, they can make the necessary changes and we will receive your most up-to-date report.

-If there is information on your report which is correct, it won’t be removed until the entry has expired.
+If there is information on your report which is incorrect, it won’t be removed until the entry has expired.

 Here’s a link to see how long information stays on your report: how long does information stay on your report?